victorpv/i2s_libmaple/README.md

 # This DOC is an AI generated draft and may contain errors.
 # This code is for libmaple based stm32 core.
 NOT for the STM32 HAL based core.
 References to the HAL core are incorrect.
+# Current RAM usage of the mp3 decoder is about 40KB, so it can't run in a blue pill board with 20KB

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-STM32F1-blue.svg)